 Step 4.
 Select the Spring Boot version.
 The current stable release is the default.

 Step 5.
-Enter group and artifact details in Project metadata.
+Enter group, artifact, and name in the Project metadata.

 Step 7.
 Once you have selected all the dependencies and entered the project details, click Generate to generate your project.